Last Updated on June 29, 2022 by Rebecca Huff

 Where young children are concerned

 Babies and toddlers spend a lot of time on the floor playing, crawling, and learning to walk.
 Floors tend to collect contaminants because they are heavier than air.
 They fall and become concentrated on the floors.
 Air circulates less as you get closer to the floor so the air where children play can be especially toxic.
+The health effects of these pollutants on building occupants can vary, but children are typically more susceptible.

-Air quality and women's health
+IAQ and women’s health

 Reports say that 75 percent of Americans diagnosed with autoimmune disease are women.
 Because autoimmune diseases are complicated, some estimate that it can take multiple doctors and up to five years to get a diagnosis.